DMVis/DMVis/documentation/components/bar.md

 - Type: `string`
 - Default: `'red'`

-Color of the bar.
+Colour of the bar.

 ## opacity

 - Type: `number | string`
 - Default: `1`

-Opacity of the bar as a number in range [0..1] or a percentage string formatted as '{number}%'.
+The opacity of the bar as a number in the range [0..1] or a percentage string formatted as '{number}%'.

 ## originX